Johannes1996/Hangman-Game-Pyton/README.md

 Attached you will find a short fun and quite hard Hangman version on Python.

 It is using the NLTK words library, which contains all english words (around 230k).

+Please note that the code differs between lower and capital letters.